TomDrapes/Mongos/README.md

 ## Android game
 ### LibGDX and Box2d

-This is my first personal project that I made after my first year of studying computer science.
-It helped me better grasp the concepts behind object oriented programming with Java, as well as the process of deploying an app on the google play store.

 Mongos was built using the libGDX framework and box2d physics engine.

 Download [here](https://play.google.com/store/apps/details?id=com.doctorapes.capitolhotel) from the Google Play Store.